“The Embrace can be a funny thing. It destroys the lives of some people, but for others, it can be their only opportunity to lead a meaningful life.”

 Saturday night, 20 February 2016, AM

 Amelie: Amelie gets the hint pretty quickly when she changes that Caroline is letting her take the reins on this.
-She doesn’t fully understand who these ‘employees’ are, the ones who smell like more than human and less than her kind, but she resolves to make full use of them.
+She doesn’t fully understand who these ‘employees’ are, but she resolves to make full use of them.
 There’s no sense holding onto the pettiness they started the night with.
 She pulls out a second t-shirt, puts her head through the neck the opposite way, and stuffs it into a new long-sleeve sweater she adjusts until she has a deep hood.
 She pairs it with a bandanna or rag that covers her face under the nose before she’s satisfied she’s covered enough.

 Since Caroline has forbidden splitting up, she says they’ll start with the morgue.
 They can park a block or two away and send a scout to check the lot if they find Amos Wilkinson’s car online.
 She also recommends quickly flicking through the social media of the nearest two mosques for his face or any posts about him being missing.
 The community might be tight with so few sites of worship.
 That’s also why she asks the oldest of the ‘employees’ to call the two mosques instead and see if anyone answers.
 If someone does, they should just apologize that it’s the wrong number and hang up.